Website Crawler API Documentation

 What is Website Crawler API?

 Crawling is a resource intensive and difficult task.
-Website Crawler handles this with breeze.
-Our API enables developers to harness the capability of WebsiteCrawler.org through 5 simple endpoints which we have discussed below.
+Website Crawler handles this like a breeze.
+Our API enables developers to harness the capability of WebsiteCrawler.org through 6 simple endpoints which we have discussed below.
 Before your program/project/platform starts making requests, you'll have to generate an API key.

 Getting the API key

-Website Crawler API offers 5 endpoints with which you can run the crawler, get the last URL processed by WC and get a JSON Array of the scraped data.
+Website Crawler API offers 6 endpoints with which you can run the crawler, get the last URL processed by WC and get a JSON Array of the scraped data.
 Crawling is a difficult task.
 WC handles this efficiently.
-To run our crawler, simple call the following endpoints.
+To run our crawler, simply pass the required data to the following endpoints.

 Note: The base URL is https://www.websitecrawler.org/api.